 In the Landrush and Go Live phases, registrants can self-select their .kids name of choice.
 Yet since the domain name is the first manifesting point of kids to the Internet to ensure the kids-friendliness in all aspects, the domain string itself will also be considered as part of the content and subject to the adherence of the Guiding Principles above.
 In other words, domain name that contains any inappropriate content (i.e. words or phrases) as regarded in the Guiding Principles will be considered in violation of the Guiding Principles.

+Name selection restrictions are enforced for all .kids domain registrations (including Sunrise).

 C) Content and Use

 UNCRC encourages the development of appropriate guidelines: